"Janzon takes us on a current journey as fascinating and intricately passionate as his multi-faceted career to date." See here

-Recent article by Fradley Garner in Jersey Jazz magazine !
+Fradley Garner in Jersey Jazz magazine !

-New release Experiences, (Changes Music CM 113) featuring: Art Hillery-piano & organ, Jeff Littleton-bass and Albert "Tootie" Heath-drums.
+Recent release Experiences, (Changes Music CM 113) featuring: Art Hillery-piano & organ, Jeff Littleton-bass and Albert "Tootie" Heath-drums.

 Art, Tomas, Tootie, Jeff.